mikependon/RepoDB.NET/_posts/2020-09-20-repodb-version-release-fsharp-classhandler.md

 To do this, simply create a UDT from the database, and then create a stored procedure that accepts those UDT type.
 You can follow this [guidelines](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/table-valued-parameters) from Microsoft.

-Let us say, you created a stored procedure named `sp_process_people` that accepts the UDT of a name `PersonType`.
+Let us say, you created a stored procedure named `sp_InsertPerson` that accepts the UDT of a name `PersonType`.
 The stored procedure is merging the received information into the actual table `Person`, then returns all the newly inserted records.

 To call such thing, simply create a `DataTable` and set the `TableName` property equals to the name of the UDT.